Spacerat/Spacerat.github.io/_posts/2019-05-26-Volume-of-a-cylinder.markdown

 ---
 layout: post
 title: "I used the formula for the volume of a cylinder in real life for the first time ever and it went OK"
 date: 2019-05-26 12:23:37 -0700
 categories: maths
 ---

-_Note: the bulk of this post was written in November 2018 shortly after the incident occurred, but the post is dated 2019 because I'm slow at producing blog posts_

 For me, the phrase “pie dee over two squared aitch” (𝜋 (d½)² h) - also known as “pie are squared aitch” (𝜋r²h) - evokes images of university lectures; magnetic cylindrical rods, electric charge in a piece of wire.
 If you need to understand those things, you need to know how much space they take up in the world.
 Until the situation described here, I don’t think I've ever actually needed to calculate the volume of a cylinder outside of an exam.